-- Tax returns of principals for last three years personal financial statement (all banks have these forms) - For franchised businesses, a copy of franchise contract and all supporting documents provided by the franchisor - Copy of proposed lease or purchase agreement for building space - o Copy of licenses and other legal documents - Copy of resumes of all principals - Copies of letters of intent from suppliers, etc.
+- Tax returns of principals for last three years personal financial statement (all banks have these forms) - For franchised businesses, a copy of franchise contract and all supporting documents provided by the franchisor - · Copy of proposed lease or purchase agreement for building space - Copy of licenses and other legal documents - · Copy of resumes of all principals - Copies of letters of intent from suppliers, etc.397 standard, and financials only-along with a plentiful database of sample for-profit and nonprofit business plans.

 You might also consider the many excellent software providers that deliver comprehensive tools for business planning.
-Among the most popular is Business Plan Pro from Palo Alto Software, which offers the user three different templates-simple, standard, and financials only-along with a plentiful database of sample for-profit and nonprofit business plans.
+Among the most popular is Business Plan Pro from Palo Alto Software, which offers the user three different templates-simple,